arkency/posts/posts/2021-02-09-testing-responses-from-http-apis-with-cursor-based-pagination-and-webmock.md

 publish: true
 ---

-# Testing responses from HTTP APIs with cursor-based pagination and Webmock
+# Testing cursor-based pagination with Webmock

 Once upon a time I was working on importing orders from a phased out Shopify shop instance into an existing system.
 The application was already interacting with a new shop instance.
 The business wanted to extend the reporting and gain insight into legacy orders from previous shop, in addition to existing one.